 My research interests include how we should prioritize conservation and commemoration projects, as well as how to juggle competing jurisdiction over cultural resources, particularly in the context of modern land claim agreements.

-I was drawn to the School due to the strong Indigenous community and the interdisciplinary nature of the M.A. program.
-I have multiple research interests that include Indigenous identity, education, and health.
-I also have a background in economic policy development, and I am interested in how Indigenous public policy can be used to engender change on a broader scale.
-Finally, I am interested in alternative forms of education that involve Indigenous ways of knowing and culture.
+I was drawn to the School due to the strong Indigenous community and the interdisciplinary nature of the graduate program.
+My research interests are focused on decolonization and resurgence in the context of Indigenous health.
+I also have a professional background in Indigenous public policy.

-In my free time I enjoy staying active, and volunteering with the Wabano Centre for Aboriginal Health where I am involved in an after-school program.
+In my free time I enjoy staying active and volunteering in an after-school program with the Wabano Centre for Aboriginal Health.

 I am a second-year Master’s student in the school Indigenous and Canadian Studies.
 I graduated from the Bachelor of Journalism program at Carleton University in 2016, so my research interests range from Indigenous issues and women’s issues to the intersection of social media and news.
 I’ve worked at Parliament Hill as a member’s assistant, and now work on the social media team at Indigenous and Northern Affairs Canada.

 My mother has worked in the foreign service for more than ten years, so I grew up in Ghana, England and India– but I call Ottawa home.
 I was able to visit London again this year to present my research at the British Association of Canadian Studies conference, which wouldn’t have been possible without the support of the School.